tutrie/cmsc435_-final_proj/py-edgar-lite/README.md

 Returns the url of the 10-Q excel report of a given company at a specified year and quarter.
 * year: year of the report
 * year: quarter of the year

+## Testing
+Running every test cases at once will cause some tests fail randomly, which is due to the fact that the tests were run concurrently.
+It will be more consistent to run each one by one.

 ## Note
 For the 4th quarter of any given year is entailed the 10-K form for that year.
 Additionally, some auto generated reports may not be present thus the URL has no downloadable content.